demisto/content/Packs/VaronisSaaS/Scripts/varonis_alert_post_processing/README.md

-Varonis alert post processing script to set the alert status to closed when an incident is closed.
+Varonis alert post processing script to set the alert status in XSOAR to closed when an incident is closed.
 ## Script Data
 ---